Blendify/blender-manual/blender_docs/manual/physics/soft_body/introduction.rst

 Typical scenarios for using Soft Bodies
 =======================================

+.. _fig-softbody-intro-cone:

 .. figure:: /images/WindConeSoftbody.jpg
    :width: 300px

-   Image 1b: A wind cone.
+   A wind cone.
 The cone is a Soft Body, as the suspension.

    `Animation <https://vimeo.com/1865817>`__ - `Blend file
    <https://wiki.blender.org/index.php/Media:WindConeExample.blend>`__